windicss/docs/guide/plugins/index.md

 Windi CSS provides official plugins which you can add in your configuration file.

-They are similar to the ones from Tailwind CSS, but adapted to the interface of Windi CSS to add improvements like auto-inferred utilities.
+They are similar to the ones from Tailwind CSS, but adapted to the interface of Windi CSS to add improvements like variant-auto-inferr utilities.

 ## [Typography](https://github.com/tailwindlabs/tailwindcss-typography)